deepmodeling/Uni-Mol/README.md

 News
 ----
+**Jul 7 2023**: We update a new version of Uni-Mol+, including the model setting for OC20 and a better performance on PCQM4MV2.

 **Jun 9 2023**: We release Uni-Mol tools for property prediction, representation and downstreams.

 **Mar 16 2023**: We release Uni-Mol+, a model for quantum chemical property prediction.